chae2chae/ProjectOne/3_README.md

 # Next weeks
 ### goals 1
-- Calibration : FISHEYE camera model
+- Calibration of FISHEYE camera model
-- 6dof pose estmation method
+- Method of 6dof pose estmation
-- Adaptation
 ---
 ### goals 2
-- using Turtlebot SLAM!
+- Using Turtlebot SLAM!
 - To associate an estimated object pose on a map